githubjacky/telecom/manual/ssh_tunel_bdsrc_sql.md

 # SSH Tuneling
+*Notice that the tutorial is for the Mac or Linux user.*

-In this tutorial, I'm going to show you how to connect to the remote server's MySQL database from your local machine.
-Notice that the tutorial is for the Mac or Linux user.
+In this tutorial, I will demonstrate how to connect to a remote server's MySQL database from your local machine or any other machine which the database isn't stored on.

 ## Install MySQL On Your Local Machine